 and (2) the impact and novelty of the results, with relatively small treatment effects.
 Overall, this study demonstrates the high level of plasticity and sustainability of the studied species, which has been observed in other Eucalyptus species.

 There are elements of this manuscript that are confirmatory.
 However, there are also elements of this manuscript that are novel.
-We directly quantified the allocation of gross primary production (GPP) for relatively large trees growing in ecologically meaningful field conditions, while also implementing a factorial warming and drought experiment.
+We directly quantified the allocation of gross primary production (GPP) for mid-size individuals growing in ecologically meaningful field conditions, while also implementing a factorial warming and drought experiment.
 Our combination of detailed and continuous growth and CO2 flux measurements is also novel.
 We also note that the warming effect did significantly affect allocation.
 We think that the modest nature of the drought effect on allocation is actually quite interesting and informative to this field.

 Below are a few comments on issues that came up while reading: